First American Financial Corporation: First American Financial Corporation (2010–present)

 June 1, 2010 marked the separation of the First American Corporation's financial services operations and its information solution businesses into two independent public companies.
 The spin-off was intended to allow First American to focus solely on its core businesses.
 The title insurance and settlement services of The First American Corporation became First American Financial Corporation while the property information and analytics businesses became CoreLogic.

 As part of a spin-off transaction, First American Financial Corporation common stock was distributed to shareholders of The First American Corporation on June 1, 2010.
 The shares of both companies traded on a “when-issued” basis from May 24, 2010 through June 1, 2010, and began full-fledged trading on the New York Stock Exchange on June 2.
 First American Financial Corporation traded under the ticker symbol FAF, and each shareholder received one share of First American Financial Corporation common stock for every share of The First American Corporation common stock held as of the close of business on the record date of May 26, 2010.
 Shareholders also received a cash payment in lieu of any fractional shares.

 The company continued to be commonly referred to as First American and serves homebuyers and sellers, real estate professionals, loan originators and servicers, commercial property professionals, homebuilders, and others involved in residential and commercial property transactions with products and services specific to their businesses.
 Those services include title insurance and closing/settlement services; property data, and title plant records and images; home warranties; property and casualty insurance; and banking, trust, and advisory services.

 In February 2020, First American announced it agreed to buy Docutech, a document, eSign and compliance technology provider, for $350 million.

 In April 2025, Chief Financial Officer Mark E. Seaton was appointed Chief Executive Officer.
 Seaton replaced departing CEO Ken DeGiorgio.
+DeGiorgio was terminated "without cause" after being arrested and charged with misdemeanor assault for allegedly choking and threatening to kill a passenger on a cruise ship near San Juan, Puerto Rico.
+DeGiorgio's termination package totalled $18.6 million, including $7.24 million in severance, $9.14 million in accelerated vesting of equity, and $2.2 million from the company's retirement plan.
 In addition, Treasurer Matt F. Wajner was promoted to Chief Financial Officer and Chairman of the Board Dennis J. Gilmore moved to Executive Chairman of First American.